mozaik-association/mozaik/docs/1Contacts Module.md

 # Contacts

-The contact module - which is a central module in Mozaïk - allows to manage all the contacts related to your organisation / political party.
+The contact module - which is a central module in Mozaik - allows to manage the contacts related to your organisation / political party.
 It will give you access to:

-- All the general information about each contact (members, supporters, all other contacts)
+- The general information about each contact (members, supporters, all other contacts)
 - The interests & competencies of each contact
 - The participations of each member (interactions with the organisation)
 - The management of duplicates and co-residencies